Research which saves lives

 Finding new treatments

 Cambridge scientists created a new way of looking at tumour evolution by monitoring changes in DNA found in patients’ blood.
-This research led to a spinout from Cancer Research UK and the University of Cambridge, Inivata Ltd, a clinical cancer genomics company harnessing the potential of circulating tumour DNA analysis.
+This research led to a spinout from the Cancer Research UK Cambridge Institute and the University of Cambridge, Inivata Ltd, a clinical cancer genomics company harnessing the potential of circulating tumour DNA analysis.

 Use of these non-invasive liquid biopsies means scientists can screen many more genes in the blood to test what may explain resistance to treatment.